ajmalkurnia/id-postag-challange/README.md

 # ID POS Tagging

 Explore pos-tagging on various indonesian dataset using crf and deep learing method.
+Read this README in [Indonesian](README.id.md)

 ## Dataset